 And therein lies their appeal and the key to their viral nature.
 A person studying Bible prophecy does it fully or partly because he hopes to find out when Jesus is coming back or when some other prophesied end times event will happen.
 Dates setters come along and offer hope that this is indeed possible.
 Unfortunately, just as a typical prophecy aficionado does not have the ability to work out a date himself, likewise he does not have the ability to debunk a typical doomsday date he hears.
 It is sufficiently complex and compelling that he cannot absolutely prove it wrong.

 Since he cannot be sure it is wrong, he also feels that he cannot safely ignore it.
-After all, what if it is right and he foolishly ignored it?
-Maybe this would have been his only warning from God and he would be held accountable for such hardheartedness like those cursed in the Bible when they disbelieved a prophet (2Ki 7:2;19-20)?
-Better to be safe than sorry.
+What if the theory is right and we foolishly ignored it?
+Talk about the regret that would ensue.
+If this is the only warning from God and we could even be held accountable for being hardhearted.
+Stories of like cursed in the Bible when they disbelieved a prophet come to mind (2Ki 7:2;19-20).
+We reason it is better to be safe than sorry instead of ignoring the "warning."s

-So what is he to do?
-He asks someone else what they think, if they can say if it is right or wrong.
-In this way the doomsday date gets repeated to others.
-Most commonly today this happens by email forwarding.
-Easy, free, and fast.
+So what are we to do?
+We ask someone else what they think, if they can say if it is right or wrong, by emailing them or sharing it on social media.
+In this way the doomsday date gets spread widely, each person telling other friends and so on and so on and so on.
 This is why doomsday dates spread and become so rampant.

 The Overlooked Track Record of Date Setting